Vehicle registration plates of Lithuania: Taxicabs

 Taxicabs have plates with white background and black text.
 The first letter is "T" (corresponds to the first letter of the word "taksi" in Lithuanian) and is followed by five numbers.

 Before the 3rd of April, 2018, taxi plates had a yellow background and black text, with the same number scheme.
 These plates continued to be valid and registration centers issued these plates beyond April 3, 2018, until stocks were exhausted.

 Military transport

 Military transportation has black background and white text registration plates.
 They do not have the side-field, only the flag.

 Vintage cars

 Plates for vintage cars have been issued since July 1, 2014.
 Originally these plates had white characters on a brown background, which was changed to black on white as of April 3, 2018.
 They start with the letter H, followed by five digits (four for motorcycles).

 Technical check sticker

-The registration plate has a special spot, usually between the letters and numbers but occasionally to the left of the letters, to attach a sticker certifying the compulsory periodic technical inspection to check for compliance with safety/emissions standards.
-The sticker is no longer compulsory from 2015.
+Up until 2018, the registration plate had a special spot, usually between the letters and numbers but occasionally to the left of the letters, to attach a sticker certifying the compulsory periodic technical inspection to check for compliance with safety/emissions standards.
+Plates made after 2018 no longer have a spot for the sticker.
+The sticker is no longer compulsory from June 2016.